 Organizations around the world are turning to the cloud for secure, convenient ways to store and share information.
 In fact, in a recent survey of cloud users, about two-thirds of respondents reported that using the cloud reduced IT costs, freed up IT staff for more strategic tasks, and improved disaster recovery and business agility.
 Access to reliable cloud services is essential.
-ORION’s Nebula program responds to this need, providing vetted cloud-based solutions for affordable prices.
+ORION’s cloud services respond to this need, providing vetted cloud-based solutions for affordable prices.
 That’s just what happened when it connected educational organization Compass for Success to cloud services provider, Stage2Data.

 But achieving that goal requires some complicated work behind the scenes, including gathering reams of student data—everything from attendance records to test results—and creating a business intelligence system to analyze and present the data in a way that is meaningful to educators.

 Compass for Success began as a partnership between nine school boards across Ontario.
 “We wanted to ensure every department within the organization, from the classroom to the boardroom, is making decisions based on evidence,” says Findlay.
 Today the organization is helping almost 40 school boards across the province analyze data and improve student outcomes.
 As interest grew, it became obvious “some school boards did not have the infrastructure, staffing or resources to support the required enterprise data warehouse system,” says Findlay.

 So Compass for Success enlisted the help of ORION, which linked them with Stage2Data, a partner in ORION’s Nebula program for cloud services.
 Stage2Data specializes in providing cloud-based data hosting, backup and disaster-recovery solutions.
 Now, more than half of the school boards working with Compass for Success do so via the cloud; many of them using ORION’s network to make it fast and simple.